 Henri Patricot - UBS

-Raphael Dubois - Société Générale
+Raphael Dubois - Societe Generale

 Operator

 Good afternoon, ladies and gentlemen.
 Welcome to the Galp's Second Quarter 2022 Results Presentation.
-I will now pass the floor to Otello Ruvi, Head of Investor Relations.
+I will now pass the floor to Otelo Ruivo, Head of Investor Relations.

 Otelo Ruivo

 Thank you, Sharon.
-Hello, everyone, and thank you for joining us today on the analyst Q&A session related to Galp's third quarter and nine months 2022 results.
+Hello, everyone and thank you for joining us today on the analyst Q&A session related to Galp's third quarter and nine months 2022 results.

 As usual, we released the results materials early this morning, including a management presentation video highlighting the key achievements during the quarter and covering the financial results.
-Therefore, we will start with some words from Andy, our CEO, and then go straight to Q&A. As in previous occasions, we will have Andy, Filipe, Teresa, Yargus and Tore had the call.
+Therefore, we will start with some words from Andy, our CEO and then go straight to Q&A. As in previous occasions, we will have Andy, Filipe, Teresa, Georgios and Thore at the call.
 So the full executive team here available to take your questions.
 If you want to participate, please follow the operator's instructions at the end of the call.

 Also, as usual, I would like to remind you all that we will be making forward-looking statements that refer to our estimates.
-Actual results may differ due to factors included in the cautionary statement presented at the beginning of the presentation that we released this morning, which we advise you to read.

-Andrew, do you want to say a few words before we start the Q&A?
+Actual results may differ due to factors included in the cautionary statement presented at the beginning of the presentation that we released this morning which we advise you to read.
+Andrew?
+Do you want to say a few words before we start the Q&A?

 Andy Brown

-Yes, please, tell.
+Yes, please Otelo.
 And so before we start, I'd just like to say a few words about my decision to step down at the end of my mandate at the end of this year.
-Two years ago, I received a challenge, a challenge to transform Gulf to change its portfolio to embrace the energy transition, to professionalize the operations, to improve an external image and to adapt the internal leadership style.
-I was asked to complete the 2 years of Calsonilver's mandate to end 2022.
+Two years ago, I received a challenge, a challenge to transform Galp to change its portfolio to embrace the energy transition, to professionalize the operations, to improve an external image and to adapt to the internal leadership style.
+I was asked to complete the 2 years of Carlos Gomes da Silva's mandate to end 2022.
 I came out of retirement resigning my Board and advisory roles in order to avoid conflict.
 Over these 2 years, we have expanded our renewables position doubling our portfolio and our equity generation capacity.

-We've launched a whole new hydrogen biofuels business on the verge of world-scale FIDs -- withered a joint venture with Nortel to enter the battery value chain.
-We've launched the project to transform Matersina's refinery to an innovation district.
-In commercial, we have new businesses, e-mobility distributed solar, and we're building our convenience retail contribution.
-In Upstream, we've cemented 25% growth with the Coral start-up and the progression of the Bakala project through FID into construction.
-Meanwhile, we have transformed the focus on operational excellence and safety and are now are delivering in line with our plan.
+We've launched a whole new hydrogen biofuels business on the verge of world-scale FIDs, withered a joint venture with Northvoltl to enter the battery value chain.
+We've launched the project to transform Matosinhos refinery to an innovation district.
+In commercial, we have new businesses e-mobility distributed solar and we're building our convenience retail contribution.
+In Upstream, we've cemented 25% growth with the Coral start-up and the progression of the Bacalhau project through FID into construction.
+Meanwhile, we have transformed the focus on operational excellence and safety and are now delivering in line with our plan.
 What is not so visible is that we've reorganized and recruited the talent needed to take the businesses forward.
 Many new recruits are taken from the international world.
-And perhaps most importantly, we've changed the internal leadership culture, empowering staff and holding them accountable in a much more open and dynamic gulp.
+And perhaps most importantly, we've changed the internal leadership culture, empowering staff and holding them accountable in a much more open and dynamic Galp.
 And whereas for many of you, 2 years appears very short and there's still a lot of work to do.
-The changes are deep rooted and hardwired.
+The changes are deep-rooted and hardwired.

-And going forward in 2023, without the gastric hedges committed in 2020, Galp can go forward from strength to strength and reap the benefits of this transformation.
+And going forward in 2023, without the Galp root of hedges committed in 2020, Galp can go forward from strength to strength and reap the benefits of this transformation.
 Galp has extraordinary people and world-class assets.
-It's been a pleasure to lead Gulf, and I will continue to the end of the year.
-I wish the new CEO, every success in taking the company forward next year.
+It’s been a pleasure to lead Galp and I will continue to the end of the year.
+I wish the new Chief Executive Officer, every success in taking the company forward next year.
 Thank you.

 Otelo Ruivo

-Thank you, Andy.
+Thank you Andy.
 Sharon, can we start the Q&A session, please?

 Question-and-Answer Session